Find all the information you need to understand about how Click & Invest works, and how to manage your account.

 As with all investing, your capital is at risk, and investing is considered a medium to long term investment strategy.

 What if I’m subject to personal account dealing rules?

 If you work for a financial services company, you may be required to send copy contracts to your employers.
 Whenever we trade on your account, a contract note confirming the trade will be placed within your secure environment.
 You can then download the contract note and forward it as required.

 If you require a written confirmation that your Click & Invest account is a discretionary account, we will be happy to provide one- please contact us on 0808 164 1234 or +44 203 866 1234 if calling from abroad.

 What is the Financial Ombudsman Service (FOS) and am I covered?

 The Financial Ombudsman Service (FOS) is a body set up by the Government.
 If you have made a complaint to Click & Invest directly and you do not feel that we are dealing with it correctly, you can contact FOS here www.financial-ombudsman.org.uk.

 Is Click & Invest regulated by the Financial Conduct Authority?

-Investec Click & Invest Limited is an Appointed Representative of Investec Wealth & investment Limited, which is authorised and regulated by the Financial Conduct Authority (“FCA”).
+Investec Click & Invest is a division of Investec Wealth & Investment Limited which is authorised and regulated by the Financial Conduct Authority (“FCA”).
 Full details can be found at www.fca.org.uk.